KiranMohan-27/Netflix_Analysis-Project/README.md

 This project focuses on performing a complete end-to-end analysis of Netflix titles, building a movie recommendation system, and generating spoiler-protected reviews using Natural Language Processing techniques.

-The project includes three major components:
+🔎The project includes three major components:

 1. Netflix Data Analysis